 The loud, startling voice came from behind me as the music abruptly cut out, leaving the room silent save for that single word and my resulting yelp.
 I spun around, hands up defensively, only to find nothing there.

 Then I looked up.
 There, hovering just above and in front of me, was a girl.
 At first, I thought she had dragonfly wings.
-Then I realized that the wings were just attach to the metal harness she was wearing.
+Then I realized that the wings were just attached to the metal harness she was wearing.
 She also wore a tool belt laden with equipment, held a screwdriver in one hand and a wrench in the other, and had one of those miner helmets with the light on her head.

 Oh, and she was a kid.
 Like, maybe nine years old at most.
 She had blonde hair that stuck out wildly in every direction, and her bright green eyes were wide with curiosity and innocence as she hovered there in the air, dragonfly-wings beating soundlessly to keep her in the air.